White House Freezes Billions of Dollars In Payments To Obamacare Recipients

 In another blow to the Affordable Care Act (ACA), the Trump administration froze billions of dollars in payments, according to the Los Angeles Times.
-The payments, which are meant to “stabilize insurance markets” and to help when “some insurers inevitably got stuck with sicker, more costly patients.”
+The payments are meant to “stabilize insurance markets” and to help when “some insurers inevitably got stuck with sicker, more costly patients.”
 The halting of these payments could increase premiums and even force companies to stop providing coverage.

 According to the U.S. Centers for Medicare & Medicaid Services, a federal court ruling made them suspend what is known as “risk-adjustment payments.”
 The payments are worth nearly 10.4 billion dollars.
-The Washington Post reports that these type of payments is only one method included in the 2010 health-care law meant to “help insulate insurance companies from the ACA requirement that they accept all customers for the first time — healthy and sick — without charging more to those who need substantial care.”
+The Washington Post reports that these types of payments are only one method included in the 2010 health-care law meant to “help insulate insurance companies from the ACA requirement that they accept all customers for the first time — healthy and sick — without charging more to those who need substantial care.”

 The U.S. Centers for Medicare & Medicaid Services issued a statement about the ruling on Saturday: